shivam-bhandari/ASLClassifier/README.md

 12. Our data is not standardized, hence we are standardizing it.
 We do this using letter = preprocessing.scale(letter)

-## Assignment 2 - First Model building and Evaluation
+## Part 2 - First Model building and Evaluation

 1. We first used a label binarizer.
 The label column was replaced (which had values between 1 and 24) with a column for each letter which is a 1 if that entry is the letter that the column represents else 0.
 2. We first scale our pixel values by dividing each value by 255. ( Pixel values range from 0-255).